 Source: ICBS, 2018

 The data in the table above show the results of the state’s policies toward the Arab educational system and demonstrate that the system is “on hold.”
 On the one hand, the Arab system has been waiting for equal attention to that of the Jewish system ever since the state was established in 1948.
-On the other hand, it is waiting for Arab local authorities and the “third sector” to intervene by providing programs and initiatives that would improve matters.
+On the other hand, it is waiting for Arab local authorities and the “third sector” (nongovernmental organizations) to intervene by providing programs and initiatives that would improve matters.
 Thus, the Arab educational system remains in a situation of accepting the disparities in its affiliation with and inferiority to the Jewish system.

 Conclusions and Recommendations

-This study examined main and basic changes in Israel’s education policy toward the Arab educational system since 1948.
-Despite three major and fundamental changes reviewed above, the Arab educational system has remained under full state control for decades and its situation has not improved.
-The underlying policy behind this result reflects a situation of hostility, discrimination, skepticism, and suspicion toward the country’s Palestinian Arab minority—a policy that has hampered the minority’s role in making its own education policy.
+This study looked into main and basic areas of change in the education policy adopted toward the Arab educational system in Israel from 1948 to 2020.
+Although favorable developments and major and basic focal points of change were described, the Arab educational system has remained under full state control for decades and its situation has not improved.
+This policy reflects hostility, discrimination, skepticism, and suspicion toward the Palestinian Arab minority in Israel—a policy that has restricted the minority’s role in making its own education policy.

 The Arab minority in Israel has not been given administrative autonomy, control, or even participation in defining its educational goals and the curricula that its schools are to implement .
 The curricula used in the Arab educational system remain separate and different from those in the Jewish system.
 Despite this divide, the Pedagogical Secretariat at the Ministry of Education continues to dictate the Arab system’s contents and curricula, making scanty reference to the Palestinian narrative and preferring the selective and precise choice of a narrative determined by Jewish educators and researchers.
 This narrative is often presented in such a way that its goal is to blur the Palestinian identity of the Arab minority and replace it with a general, inchoate, and non-specific international identity.

 As stated, the Israeli policy toward the Arab educational system originates in fear, skepticism, distrust, and the underlying assumption that the Arab minority is fundamentally hostile to the State.
-Israel’s primary goal is to strengthen its Jewishness from the national standpoint, a definition that clashes with its consent to give the Arab minority national and cultural representation, a cause that evokes concern among decision-makers.
+The primary goal of this policy to strengthen its Jewishness from the national standpoint, a goal that clashes with its consent to give the Arab minority national and cultural representation, a cause that evokes concern among decision-makers.
 The result is a policy of marginalization, isolation, and control, reflected in disparities in resource allocation to the Arab and Jewish educational systems.
 In view of this policy, the Arab educational system has suffered from a large accretion of adversity, flaws, and deficiencies in all fields since the state was established.

 As a consequence of the above, government policies and the value of civic equality—the cornerstone of any democratic system—have been clashing and inconsistent.
 In addition, there has been no attempt whatsoever to take affirmative action that would compensate society’s vulnerable sectors for some of the injustices that they have faced over the years.
 By emphasizing positive developments in the Arab educational system, one merely presents an optimistic view of the real picture, which reflects the gaps between the school systems, the Arab and the Jewish.

-Despite the auspicious developments and trends that it has seen, the Arab educational system in Israel still faces many challenges and disparities that need to be narrowed, both relative to the Jewish educational system and relative to the needs of the changing and evolving Arab population as reflected in the exigencies of the Israeli economy.
+Despite the auspicious developments and trends that it has seen, the Arab educational system in Israel, especially in the past ten years, still faces many challenges and disparities that need to be narrowed, both relative to the Jewish educational system and relative to the needs of the changing and evolving Arab population as reflected in the exigencies of the Israeli economy.